-See the section entitled "Risk Factors" and other information included in this prospectus for a discussion of factors you should consider before investing in our securities.
+See the section entitled "Risk Factors" and other information included in Risk Factors: this prospectus for a discussion of factors you should consider before investing in our securities.

-Unless we specifically state otherwise or the context otherwise requires, the number of shares of our Class A Common Stock that will be outstanding after this offering is based on 15,899,220 shares of our Class A Common Stock outstanding as of April 12, 2024 and excludes 3,843,002 shares of Class A Common Stock available for future issuance under our Incentive Plan.
+Unless we specifically state otherwise or the context otherwise requires, the number of shares of our Class A Common Stock that will be outstanding after this offering is based on 15,899,220 shares of our Class A Common Stock and 124,067,498 shares of Class V Common Stock outstanding as of April 12, 2024.